TL;DR

 Life Insurance: The Foundation of Your Financial Safety Net

-Life insurance pays out a lump sum if you pass away during the policy term.
+Life insurance may pay out a lump sum if you pass away during the policy term.
 This money can be used by your loved ones to pay off a mortgage, clear debts, or provide an income to live on.
 The two most common types are:

-- Level Term Assurance: The payout amount (sum assured) remains the same throughout the policy term.
+- Level Term Assurance: The claim payment amount (sum more confident) remains the same throughout the policy term.
 This is ideal for covering family living costs or an interest-only mortgage, as the financial need doesn't decrease over time.

-- Decreasing Term Assurance: The payout amount reduces over the policy term, usually in line with a repayment mortgage.
-As you pay off your mortgage, the amount of cover you need also falls.
+- Decreasing Term Assurance: The claim payment amount reduces over the policy term, usually in line with a repayment mortgage.
+As you pay off your mortgage, the amount of cover you may need also falls.
 This makes it a very cost-effective way to protect the family home.

 |---|---|---|---|